-#1 Make sure your site is accessible with a keyboard only
+#1 Make sure your site is also accessible with a keyboard only

 People with a visual impairment mainly use their keyboards to navigate through websites.
 So make sure all elements of your site are accessible with a keyboard.
 Prevent people from getting stuck.
 The sequence of navigating is also important – it has to be logical.

-“If I visit a website for the first time I always have my screen reader read it first.
+Rob, one of our participants, said the following: “If I visit a website for the first time I always have my screen reader read it first.
 It helps me understand where I can find what.
-Once I understand the website, I use the arrows on my keyboard to get my job done.” — Rob
+Once I understand the website, I use the arrows on my keyboard to get my job done.”